gregbruss/NLP-2019/README.md

 ### Other work on BATS:
 ![alt text](http://vecto.space/assets/img/bats_stats.png "BATS Performance, Gladkova 2015")

+### Future work
+This work has presented a complete implementation of the analogy finding task over multiple categories for a pre-trained word embedding, and evaluated the results in comparison to a human baseline.
+It was shown that human beings completely outperform this model, but that the model does a fairly good job given the fact that random guessing would almost certainly produce no correct answers.
+Issues of general evaluation of semantic spaces was discussed, as well as potential markers of bias in the space - namely the distance bias introduced by the prominent role of cosine similarity.

+Future work should look into quantitative evaluation of how the performance gap changes as we increase the size of the word vector, perhaps from 50-dimensional to 300-dimensional.

 #### For figure information, see:
 GloVe models: https://nlp.stanford.edu/projects/glove/
 [1] Pennington, J., Socher, R., & Manning, C. (2014).
 Glove: Global vectors for word representation.
 In Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP) (pp. 1532-1543).